 After the last romas are imprisoned for begging, it’s as if reason, aesthetics and pure guiltless enjoyment have finally prevailed in our airy city, and our world now is recharged with meaning and energy again – after the dark middle age of the late-postmodern tunnel.
 Copenhagen is EU’s own Christiana, Germany’s clitoris, where even the most marginal avant-garde ideas can have a lucrative life.
 Copenhagen is so safe, and over the city a discreet noise-free monitoring airship hangs permanently, after too many complaints about scary black spy helicopters.

-One could argue that Copenhagen is a tiny dark and mystic mix of cities like Amsterdam, Hamburg and London, and provide little original twists – but the perfect balance of old low buildings and brutalist stuff like Blox make a stirring but transparent backdrop for the Copenhagen´s main course…or curse maybe ; hygge.
-It’s one big tastefull no stress zone.
-End your trip with a little golf in Dyrehaven – on mushrooms – the green is popping with psilocybin and randy Bambi´s – next to at rough version of Tivoli – Bakken and beaches.
-But let’s cut to the chase – we got bits from all around here – so I zoom in on the unique Copenhagen flavor here in my list of unique fail safe Copenhagen experiences:
+One could argue that Copenhagen is a tiny dark and mystic mix of cities like Amsterdam, Hamburg and London, and provide little original twists – but the perfect balance of old low buildings and brutalist Lego stuff like Blox make a stirring but transparent backdrop for Copenhagen´s main course…or curse maybe ; hygge.
+It’s one big tastefull – but not vulgar – no stress zone.
+End your trip with a little golf in Dyrehaven – the green is popping with psilocybin and randy Bambi´s – next to at rough version of Tivoli – Bakken and beaches filled with waterpipes.
+But let’s cut to the chase – the unique Copenhagen flavor in my list of unique fail safe Copenhagen experiences:

-Transport – central CPH is built for horsecars – you can walk or rent a bike as all the main hotspots are max 30 min. apart.
+Transport – central CPH is originally built for horses – you can walk or rent a bike as all the main hotspots are max 30 min. apart.
 Forget about cars here.
 Or rent a electric boat.
-NIGHTLIFE – forget about it – generally the music sucks and you have to stand in line with very young people – bars tend to be more friendly here.
-Clubs are usually about tables and bottles – find Dorsia, Arch, Lusso, Dandy and Dolores on facebook if thats your game – or Kødbyen and Chateu Motel for a younger, more relaxed “can of beer” vibe – or Mayhem, Culture Box or Loppen for “underground”.
-For music you have to watch out for specialist music events and festivals.
+NIGHTLIFE – generally the music sucks, the soundsystems are cheap – and you have to stand in line with very young drunk people – bars tend to be more friendly.
+Clubs are usually about tables and bottles – find Dorsia, Arch, Lusso, Dandy, Søpavillionen and Dolores on facebook if thats your game – or Kødbyen and Chateu Motel for a younger, more relaxed “can of beer” vibe – or Mayhem, Culture Box or Loppen for “underground”.
+For good music you have to watch out for specialist music events and festivals.
 Avoid theatre and local bands.
 Go to Cafe Malmø for the ultimate Bodega trip – ask for Ole, the owner – he will sort you out – or play pool naked.
 Swim in the clean habour nearby to clean your head.
 Take a shot more…repeat.

 If you are up north visit Louisiana – its a bit Taschens-Book-ish, but nice in that dry Scandinavian way.
-Check out current art on kopenhagen.dk – check the fernissage page, as the Danes love to get tipsy and flirt in galleries showing collectable, but absurd art.
+Check out current art events on kopenhagen.dk – check the fernissage page, as the Danes love to get tipsy and flirt in galleries showing collectable, but absurd art.
+Avoid conversations about the show at openings.

-SHOPPING – You can get the usual arcade-semi-High end brands here, but forget about shopping your Balenciaga in Copenhagen – stick to the local minimal classics – shopping those understated puritan icons is a guiltless timeless experience and feels like buying art or having therapy – and your heirs will love you later.
-Illums Bolighus have the most of the classics, and in Bredgade Bruun Rasmussen sells the patinated and out of stock collectors stuff – and Jorn, Hammershøj etc. Go to Andersens for the next Olafur (he´s not really Islandic) In the center resides a true magician.
-The Danes hate all things fake – Botox to look cheap – so they put pride in aging with grace.
-If you share this point of view, book a TCM treatment at Nui – a fave for all the local divas you love from all the Nordic noir films.
+SHOPPING – You can get the usual arcade-semi-high-end brands here, but forget about shopping your Balenciaga in Copenhagen – stick to the local minimal classics – shopping those understated puritan icons is a guiltless timeless experience and feels like buying art or having therapy – and your heirs will love you later.
+Illums Bolighus have the most of the classics if you want to live like a German dentist, and in Bredgade Bruun Rasmussen sells the patinated and out of stock collectors stuff – and Jorn, Hammershøj etc. Go to Andersens for the next Olafur (he´s not really Islandic) In the center resides a true magician.
+The Danes hate all things fake – botox look cheap and robotic – so they put pride in aging with grace.
+If you share this point of view, book a TCM treatment at Nui – a fave for the local divas you love from the Nordic noir films.

 My favorite walks: